F88/promidas/docs/features/repository.md

 ---
 lang: ja
-title: Repository Concept
+title: Repository
-title-en: Repository Concept
+title-en: Repository
-title-ja: リポジトリコンセプト
+title-ja: リポジトリ
 instructions-for-ais:
     - This document should be written in Japanese.
     - Use half-width characters for numbers, letters, and symbols.